lread/sci-test/README.md

 I wanted to verify that rewrite-cljc functions as expected after compiled with GraalVM native-image.
 One would think that simply compiling tests with native-image would be the way to go.
-The reality is, though, that Graal's `native-image` consumes more RAM than available on free tiers of popular CI services.
+The reality is, though, that Graal's `native-image` can consume more RAM than available on free tiers of popular CI services.

 This is an experiment to see if I can, within the RAM constraints of CircleCI or GitHub Actions, interpret rewrite-cljc tests over a natively compiled rewrite-cljc source (and deps).